 Fertilizer: Feed once in spring and again in summer with a time-release fertilizer.

 Propagation: Buy good-quality seeds.
 Any seeds collected from a mature plant are not fertile unless they are cross-pollinated.
-Seeds are slow to germinate and seedlings are slow-growing.
+Use a seedling heat mat to maintain an even 70°F/21°C. Seeds are slow to germinate and seedlings are slow-growing.
 Be patient, it'll take years for them to grow tall.
-These seeds are poisonous and can be lethal to pets.
+Cardboard Palm seeds are poisonous and can be lethal to pets.